Pm36

 Needless to say, she was also starring in the 2008 Show.

 For over a hundred years domination of steam in railway transport was unquestionable.
-Weak and troublesome electric and diesel locomotives had no chance in competition with steam machines, brought almost to perfection after a century of continuous development.
+Weak and troublesome electric and diesel locomotives stood no chance in competing with steam engines, brought almost to perfection after a century of continuous development.
 Perhaps first serious threat came in 1933, when ‘Flying Hamburger’ two-car diesel train began its service between Berlin and Hamburg, almost 300 km, attaining an amazing average of 124 km/h.
 Operation of such trains was costly, but they surely presaged the things to come.

-Steam locomotive manufacturers were, of course, decided not to give up and show that their machines were able to equal, if not surpass, such achievements.
-In Europe this lead to appearance of a number of comparatively light and very fast express locomotives, designed for specific service demands: high speed with rather light trains, infrequent starts (i.e. no need for high tractive effort) and – last but not least – modern and dynamic silhouette.
+Steam locomotive manufacturers were obviously decided not to give up and prove that their machines were able to equal, if not surpass, such achievements.
+In Europe this led to appearance of a number of comparatively light and very fast express locomotives, designed for specific service demands: high speed with rather light trains, infrequent starts (and thus no need for high tractive effort) and – last but not least – modern and dynamic silhouette.
 British (LNER) class A4, German class 61 and Belgian class 12 are good examples; it is worth mentioning here that most of these locomotives had three driven axles, with the notable exception of the Belgian engine, which was the last 2-2-1 ever built.
 Many enthusiasts still view these beautiful, streamlined machines a peak in the development of steam traction.
-On July 4, 1938, LNER A4 ‘Mallard’ broke the world steam locomotive speed record, attaining 201 km/h.
+On July 3, 1938, LNER A4 ‘Mallard’ broke the world steam locomotive speed record, attaining 201 km/h.

 These trends were certainly not ignored in Poland and in 1936 an experimental light express locomotive, designated Pm36, was ordered by the Ministry of Transport and designed by the Fablok bureau (two alternative offers submitted by HCP were rejected).
 Requirements included 140 km/h with a 300-tonne draft.
-The 2-3-1 axle arrangement was chosen, for the first time in Poland (although Pacifics were quite widespread elsewhere) – previous Polish express locos had four driven axles.
-Although many foreign locomotives of similar performance had four-cylinder compound engines or three-cylinder singles, the orthodox two-cylinder layout with simple expansion was chosen.
-Boiler pressure, for the first (and last) time in Poland, was increased to 18 bar, which called for high-grade chromium steel.
-New four-axle tender, designated 32D36, had roller bearings and streamlined fairing which matched that of the engine.
+The 2-3-1 axle arrangement was chosen, for the first time in Poland, although Pacifics were quite widespread elsewhere – previous Polish express locos, classes Pu29 and Pt31, had four driven axles.
+Although many foreign locomotives of similar performance had four-cylinder compound engines or three-cylinder singles, the orthodox two-cylinder layout with single expansion was chosen.
+Boiler pressure, for the first (and last) time in Poland, was increased to 18 bar, which called for the use of high-grade chromium steel.
+New four-axle tender, designated 32D36, had roller axle bearings and streamlined fairing which matched that of the engine.
 Wind-tunnel tests showed the fairing (which added 2.7 tonnes to the empty weight) to reduce drag by 48% at top speed.

-Pm36 was designed and built for ambition and prestige rather than actual demands from PKP: there were almost no railway lines in Poland suitable for 140 km/h, for which the new machine was designed.
+Pm36 was designed and built for ambition and prestige rather than actual demands from PKP, which in fact had never ordered this engine: there were almost no railway lines in Poland suitable for 140 km/h, for which the new machine was designed.
 But it was certainly in line with current trends.
-Furthermore, it basically offered an alternative for old, light express machines, e.g. Pk1, Pk2 and Pk3, built before 1915, of which PKP had 52 examples, not to mention even older and weaker classes Pd1 to Pd5 with two driven axles, which numbered over 200.
+Furthermore, it basically offered an alternative for old, light express machines, e.g. Pk1, Pk2 and Pk3, built before 1915, of which PKP had 52 examples, not to mention even older and weaker classes Pd1 through Pd5 with two driven axles, which numbered over 200.
 It could also supplant passenger locomotives, mainly Ok1s and Ok22s, with lighter express trains.
-Compared to standard Polish express locomotive, Pt31, it was lighter by almost 11 tonnes and slightly shorter, but its tractive effort was lower by over 21%.
+Compared to standard Polish express locomotive, class Pt31, it was lighter by almost 11 tonnes and slightly shorter, but its tractive effort was lower by over 21%.

-First example, Pm36-1 (s/n 662) was rolled out in March 1937 and, after preliminary tests, sent to Paris, to be displayed at the XIIIth International Exhibition of Art and Engineering, where it was awarded the Gold Medal (although, frankly speaking, in the field of steam locomotives it had to compete only with two robust Soviet machines, FD and IS).
+First example, Pm36-1 (s/n 662) was outshopped in March 1937 and, after preliminary tests, sent to Paris, to be displayed at the XIIIth International Exhibition of Art and Engineering, where it was awarded the Gold Medal (although, frankly speaking, in the field of steam locomotives it had to compete only with two robust Soviet machines, FD and IS).
 Service tests began only after its return and revealed some shortcomings, including uneasy running at higher speed; modification of coupling between engine and tender eradicated this problem.
 It is not clear if design speed of 140 km/h was ever achieved (although there are reports of attaining 142 km/h with a 400-tonne draft).
 Pm36-2 (s/n 663) was, for comparison, built without streamlined fairing, supplanted by large, Wagner-type smoke lifters, remaining those of Pt31.
 Its tender, with the same designation, had slightly larger capacity.
+Initially Pm36-2 was fitted with a Chapelon-type double exhaust stack, which was later found to offer no significant advantages and replaced by a typical single one.

 Pm36 was not ordered by PKP and the question whether it could have been built in quantity shall remain open.
 Most sources claim that both examples were used by PKP before WWII, but no traces in rosters have been found and most probably they were used only for service tests, including hauling the ‘Nord-Express’ between Kutno and Zbąszyń.
+Footplate crews were not enthusiastic: firing was judged troublesome and tiring, due to comparatively long distance between coal pile in the tender and grate.
+According to some sources, coal feeder was probably intended for possible production machines.
 In 1939, Pm36-1 was captured by Germans, impressed into DRG service and operated (with streamlined fairing removed) with fast trains.
 DRG service number 18 601 was, however, assigned only in 1944.
 After a serious boiler failure in 1941 or 1942 it was fitted with Riggenbach counter-pressure brake and used by LVA Grünewald test establishment for various experiments.
 Many sources claim that it was finally scrapped.
 According to some Russian sources, however, it was later impressed into SZD service and scrapped in 1952.
+Perhaps another mystery to be solved.

-Pm36 is a controversial machine.
-Some claim that it was a product of profound ambition, which ignored actual demands; the other will argue that it is the best steam locomotive ever built in Poland.
+Pm36 is, in a way, a controversial machine.
+Some claim that it was a product of profound ambition, which ignored actual demands; the other will argue that it is the best steam locomotive ever built in Poland (which is not the case).
 From the technical point of view it compared well with foreign counterparts; aesthetically it was certainly excellent, if not perfect.
 Its contribution to the development and history of steam traction in Poland was marginal; but, by a strange decree of fate, it is certainly the most famous Polish locomotive.

 Main technical data